Big ideas start here

 The Freedom of Information Act 1982 gives a general right to the public and to staff to seek access to documents held by CSIRO.

 CSIRO's Information Publication Scheme promotes public access to information held by CSIRO.

 Publicly available information released following a Freedom of Information (FOI) access request.

 Publicly available information released following a Freedom of Information (FOI) access request for the period 2011-12.

 CSIRO has five major policy statements that articulate the organisation's commitment in key areas.

 CSIRO's fundamental purpose is to achieve positive impact from science on behalf of Australia.
 This policy aims to assist CSIRO staff in their external communicaton activities.

 In line with Senate requirements, CSIRO tables indexed lists of files created in the Organisation’s central office twice a year.
 These lists are available to download.

-CSIRO reports annually on our performance in Occupational Health, Safety and Environment.
-Read our reports here.
+Our annual report includes our performance in Occupational Health, Safety and Environment.
+Read other HSE reports here.